magnusnosnes/10000_Ngon_genomes/Analyses/03_import_analysis.md

 25 jan 2022

-The input for this analysis is the results from the maximum likelihood geographical state mapping on the full phylogenetic tree (obtained from iqtree 2).
+The input for this analysis is the results from the maximum likelihood geographical state mapping on the full phylogenetic tree.

 From the mapped geographical lineage distributions we can derive the number of importation and local transmission events for each location